glebtsereteli/GMRoomLoader/docs/pages/home/faq.md

 | **Xbox** | 🚧 Likely | Untested |
 | **Nintendo Switch** | 🚧 Likely | Untested |

-## 📍 What versions of GameMaker does GMRoomLoader support?
+## What versions of GameMaker does GMRoomLoader support?
 The latest Monthly.
-Currently that's `IDE v2024.14.0.207` and `Runtime v2024.14.0.251`.
+Currently that's `IDE v2024.14.1.210` and `Runtime v2024.14.1.253`.

-## 📍 How is GMRoomLoader licensed?
+## How is GMRoomLoader licensed?
 Can I use it in commercial projects?
 GMRoomLoader is licensed under the [MIT license](https://github.com/glebtsereteli/GMRoomLoader/blob/main/LICENSE), granting you full freedom to use it for any purpose, including commercial projects.
 The only requirement is to include the `GMRoomLoader License.txt` file that comes with the library package.

 Mentioning my name (Gleb Tsereteli) in your game's credits would be greatly appreciated and would totally make my day, but it's entirely optional 🙂

+## How is GMRoomLoader versioned?
+GMRoomLoader follows [Semantic Versioning](https://semver.org/) using the `vMAJOR.MINOR.PATCH` format, where:
+* **MAJOR** increases when incompatible API changes are introduced.
+Updating to a new major version may require you to update your code.
+* **MINOR** increases when new features are added in a backward-compatible way, so it's always safe to update.
+* **PATCH** increases when backward-compatible bug fixes are made.
+These are also always safe to update to.

-## 📍 How do I update to the latest version of GMRoomLoader? {#updating}
+## How do I update to the latest version of GMRoomLoader? {#updating}
 1. If you've made changes to the `RoomLoaderConfig` script, make a backup of the script before continuing.
 2. Delete the `GMRoomLoader` folder from your project.
 3. Repeat the [Installation](/pages/home/gettingStarted/gettingStarted/#installation) process.